xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 ### PBR

-1.Verifying MAP-T we first need to make sure that corresponding PBR policies have been applied correctly.
+1. Verifying MAP-T we first need to make sure that corresponding PBR policies have been applied correctly.
 First we will check the policy-map created for it automatically:

 	   "show policy-map transient type pbr"